· Be concise- Learn to communicate key facts in 5 minutes, so others can rapidly be informed and become helpful to you.

 · Summary Statement- Always summarize the clinical situation in 1-3 sentences (who is this patient? why are they here?
 What are notable findings on the H&P?)

-· Then list by problems uncovered- patient’s chief concern is always problem #1 so you don’t forget about the patient.
-Then prioritize others.
-Always define problems only to level of certainty (dyspnea ≠CHF)
+· Then list by priority problems uncovered- patient’s chief concern is always problem #1 so you don’t forget about the patient.
+Always define problems ONLY to level of certainty (dyspnea ≠CHF, stomach pain≠ GERD)

 · For undiagnosed problems/symptoms/findings- generate 3-5 differential diagnosis and provide clinical reasoning- list most likely, less likely, and “can not miss” diagnoses… then argue for and against each.

 · Define plan for each problem –list next steps in diagnostics or treatment